On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: The case of 3+1

 The oscillation probabilities $\nu_{\mu} \rightarrow \nu_{\tau} $ in the case of the sterile neutrino model are more complicated than the standard ones.
-However in the vacuum it is possible to make some useful approximations.
-Matter effects, which are expected to be small at DUNE neutrino energies, have been included in our numerical simulations.
+However in the vacuum it is possible to make some useful approximations (matter effects have been taken into account in the numerical simulations).

 If the new mass-squared splitting satisfies $|\Delta m_{41}^2| \gg|\Delta m_{32}^2|$, it is possible to average all the trigonometric functions which include $\Delta m_{41}^2$.
 Using the additional approximation of vanishing $\Delta m_{21}^2$, the following $\nu_{\mu} \rightarrow \nu_{\tau} $ oscillation formula can be obtained: